-Interfund Transactions - Non-exchange transactions which are not borrowing/lending (will not be repaid) are recorded as operating transfers, and exchange transactions are recorded as revenues and expenses.
-Nonrecurring or nonroutine permanent transfers of equity are reported as residual equity transfers.
+Interfund Transactions - Non-exchange transactions which are not borrowing/lending (will not be repaid) are recorded as transfers, and exchange transactions are recorded as revenues and expenses.

 Inventories - Inventories are valued at cost using the average cost method.
 The costs of inventories are recorded as expenditures when consumed rather than when purchased.